Nepalese Peace Pagoda: Artistic and religious heritage

-The Pagoda is one of only three Nepal Peace Pagodas outside of Nepal, all built by the German architect Jochen Reier, who had the dream, to bring Peace Pagodas to all five Continents.
-The other two being in Munich and Osaka, and are identical of Pashupatinath Temple in Kathmandu, with significant Hindu and Buddhist iconography representing the different Avatars of Shiva, Buddhas in different states of meditation, or madras, the eight auspicious symbols of Buddhism, a sacred statue of Avalokiteshvara, the Buddhist deity of compassion, as well as a Peace Bell, two smaller side Pavilions, a Buddhist stupa, and a Peace Post, with the calling to World Peace in four languages Japanese, French, Spanish and English.
+The Pagoda is one of three Nepal Peace Pagodas built by the German architect Jochen Reier, who had the dream, to bring the Nepalese Peace Pagodas to all five Continents.
+The other two are located in Munich and Osaka, and are modeled after the Pashupatinath Temple in Kathmandu, with significant Hindu and Buddhist iconography representing the different Avatars of Shiva, Buddhas in different states of meditation, or madras, the eight auspicious symbols of Buddhism, a sacred statue of Avalokiteshvara, the Buddhist deity of compassion, as well as a Peace Bell, two smaller side Pavilions, a Buddhist stupa, and a Peace Post, with the calling to World Peace in four languages Japanese, French, Spanish and English.
 Sanskrit prayer chants also feature inscribed on the roof eaves of the two side Pavilions, as well as the inscription for om above the central door.

 Whilst not used as a traditional Buddhist or Hindu center, it is occasionally used for weddings, private functions, book launches and company events, and many visitors can be seen using the Pagoda's internal first level Church pews for personal meditation.
 South Bank Corporation manages the Pagoda on behalf of the Roma Street Parkland and the City of Brisbane.